Pepper Palace logo

 Is Pepper Palace a good franchise to own?

 Whether Pepper Palace is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: Pepper Palace operates 81 locations, received a legal risk score of 100/100, a training and support score of 53/100.
-Financial performance data is disclosed in Item 19.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Pepper Palace franchise worth the investment?

 The value of a Pepper Palace franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $211,000 to $288,000.
-Pepper Palace disclosed average gross sales of $321,481 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Pepper Palace franchise?